-- Classification requests for 105.5 FTE were reviewed for the FY 2019 budget. - No increases to pay bands in FY 2019. - 8 reorganization requests reviewed. - No funding available in FY 2019 for time in classification adjustments toward the pay range midpoint. - A review will be conducted in late 2018 to redefine labor markets and appropriate comparative employers.
+- Classification requests for 105.5 FTE were reviewed for the FY 2019 budget. - 8 reorganization requests reviewed. - Created \$15 hour minimum starting wage - Equipment Operators and Refuse Collectors who obtain a CDL for six months will receive a \$0.50 per hour pay increase. - A review will be conducted late 2018/early 2019 to redefine labor markets and comparative employers. - A review of the classification and compensation policy will be conducted in FY 2020.